scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ## Configuration

-The configuration for Two-phase Commit Transactions is the same as the one for the transaction API.
+The configuration for Two-phase Commit Transactions is the same as the one for the normal transaction.

 For example, you can set the following configuration when you use Cassandra: